 - Current, endorsed Working Groups and Interest Groups may use the logo on materials related to official Group activity such as meetings outside formal Plenaries, RDA product promotion, community engagement activities, etc.

-- Regional RDA’s may use their version of the logo (see below) as they see fit as long as the logo user adheres to RDA Principles.
+- Official Regional RDA’s (with a valid, approved partnership agreement) may use their version of the logo (see below) as they see fit as long as the logo user adheres to RDA Principles.